neovasili/cleanup-cdk-dev-env/readme.md

 The `CleanUpLogGroups` task produce a list of all CloudWatch log groups with a match on the prefix provided by the `log-group-prefix` parameter and at the end, will remove all of them.

-The `GetCFNStacks` task will produce a list of call CloudFormation stacks with a match on the prefix provided by the `stack-prefix` parameter.
+The `GetCFNStacks` task will produce a list of call CloudFormation stacks with a match on the prefixes provided by the `stack-prefixes` parameter.
 Then a loop will be started to process each element of the stacks list.

 Inside the loop, the first thing to do is to delete the stack.
 Then it will wait for a while (60 seconds by default) and retrieve stack status.
 If the status is `DELETE_IN_PROGRESS`, the will wait again and retrieve status again after the wait action.
 If the status is `DELETE_COMPLETE`, it will go to the next stack, in any case else, the state machine will fail.